ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/richtextfield.md

 The field type expects an XML value as input, in the form of a string, `DOMDocument` object, or field type's `Value` object.
 The field type's `Value` object must hold the value in the field type's [internal format](#internal-format).
-For a string of a `DOMDocument` object, if the input does not conform to this format, it's converted into it.
+For a string of a `DOMDocument` object, if the input doesn't conform to this format, it's converted into it.

 ##### Internal format